The Constitution of the Edinburgh University Theatre Company

 b) Escalate the dispute internally, within the rules outlined in clauses 5 and 6 of this Article.

-c) Refer the incident to an external body.
+c) Refer the incident to an external body. - Considerations: With all actions, the reacting party must:

 a) Consider the welfare and dignity of all affected.